Databatesbln/creating_sql_change_log/README.md

 # Testing the triggers after creation - one for each scenario

---TEST Update, we'll change the MartialDesc and Last Name of EmpID 1013 UPDATE EmployeeContacts
+--TEST Update, we'll change the MartialDesc and Last Name of EmpID 1013

+UPDATE EmployeeContacts
 SET MaritalDesc = 'Married', LastName = 'Smith'
 WHERE EmpID = 1013;

----TEST Insert, we'll insert a new record
+--TEST Insert, we'll insert a new record

 INSERT INTO EmployeeContacts (EmpID, FirstName, LastName, ADEmail, MaritalDesc) VALUES (4001, 'John', 'Doe', 'john.doe@example.com', 'Single');

---TEST Delete, we'll delete the record with the EmpID 1021 DELETE FROM EmployeeContacts
+--TEST Delete, we'll delete the record with the EmpID 1021

+DELETE FROM EmployeeContacts
 WHERE EmpID = 1021;